Vomiting and diarrhoea in dogs

-- Very small dogs and puppies should NOT be starved at all because they risk getting dangerously low blood sugar levels.
+- Very small dogs and puppies: starving is not appropriate because they risk getting dangerously low blood sugar levels

-- The dog must have access to clean fresh water at all times.
+- Hydration: your dog must have access to clean fresh water at all times

 - Day 1: give 50% of the recommended daily amount divided into 6-8 portions

 - Day 2 and 3: give 75% divided into 4-6 portions

 - Day 4 and 5: give 100% divided into 3-4 portions